slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'No medicine cures what happiness cannot.' -- Gabriel Garcí­a Márquez*

-> *'People do not die from suicide. they die from sadness.'*

-On placebos:

-> *'Your brain has expectations, and it doesn’t want to be wrong.
-So when it’s wrong, it just makes up the difference' -- Erik Vance*
+> *'Forgiving yourself is not a nice to have, but a must have.' -- Tim Ferriss*

 <!--
+-The more relaxed you are, the better you are at everything.
 - Avoiding stress is avoiding life.
 - therapy (awareness of past) / spirituality (awareness of present) / yoga (awareness of future)
 - Reframe Your Pain and Become Grateful The simple truth is, it is hard to be in pain when you are in a state of gratitude and love.
 5. Release the Pain.
 Be grateful for how it helped you become the man you are, but accept that you no longer need it in your life and let it go.
-- Our bodies were built to hunt and gather and move.
-Humans aren’t meant to stay still.

 HINT: The cure for worry?
 Presence (as recently discussed with Amy Cuddy, author of Presence: Bringing Your Boldest Self to Your Biggest Challenges).
 Focus on the task at hand.
 Face forward, but don’t live in the pretend future where the thing you’re fearing wins.

-> *'If you are feeling stressed out.. breathe.'*
-> *'Forgiving yourself is not a nice to have, but a must have.' -- Tim Ferriss* -->
+-->